deepmbhatt/Trademark-Infringement-Detection-AI/README.md

 trademark-infringement-ai/
 │
-├── create_embeddings.ipynb   # Script to create and store vector embeddings ├── legal_app.py              # Streamlit application for similarity search and analysis ├── data/                     # Directory containing the PDF files ├── embeddings/               # Directory to store the pickle file with embeddings ├── requirements.txt          # Python dependencies └── README.md                 # Project documentation
+├── create_embeddings.ipynb   # Script to create and store vector embeddings ├── company_data.pickle       # Pickle file for company data and details ├── legal_app.py              # Streamlit application for similarity search and analysis ├── data/                     # Directory containing the PDF files ├── faiss_index/              # Directory to store the vector embeddings using FAISS (Embeddings of just the name of companies)
+├── requirements.txt          # Python dependencies
+└── README.md                 # Project documentation